002A/ixora.io/projects/camera-3D/index.rst

 The Camera3D library was inspired by my fascination with anaglyphs and my frustration with the no longer functioning RedBlue library.
 I built this because I wanted to create anaglyphs in Processing_ and I couldn't get the RedBlue library to work again.

 The RedBlue library worked in Processing_ 1.5 but stopped working when Processing_ 2.x stopped supporting the Java3D renderer.
 I did the best I could to get it working again but every attempt failed.
 After much experimentation and analysis of the Processing_ library code, I discovered a very different approach that could be used to create a new anaglyph library.
-Camera3D was then born.
+The key insight here is that a sketch's *draw* method can be called multiple times per frame.
+When I realized this, Camera3D was born.

 At first Camera3D could only do simple red-cyan bitmask anaglyphs, much like the RedBlue library.
 As I experimented and researched this subject online, I learned there is much more to anaglyphs than using bitmasks to combine two images.
 In fact, there are even `published journal papers <http://www.site.uottawa.ca/~edubois/icassp01/anaglyphdubois.pdf>`_ on the subject, outlining sophisticated algorithms for optimal color choices for each pixel.
 I was hooked.